yalue/hip_plugin_framework/README.md

         This can be /dev/null to throw away logs.>, "label:": <String.
 Optional.
 A label or name for this specific plugin, to be copied to its output file.>,
-      "thread_count": <Number.
+      "thread_count": <Number or array.
 Required, but may be ignored.
-The number of HIP threads that each block of this plugin should use.>, "block_count": <Number.
+The number of HIP threads that each block of this plugin should use.
+May also be an array with up to 3 integers, specifying a multi-dimensional block size.>,
+      "block_count": <Number or array.
 Required, but may be ignored.
-The number of HIP blocks this plugin's kernels should use.>,
-      "additional_info": <A JSON object of any format.
+The number of HIP blocks this plugin's kernels should use.
+May also be an array with up to 3 integers, specifying a multi-dimensional grid size.>, "additional_info": <A JSON object of any format.
 Optional.
 This can be used to pass additional plugin-specific configuration parameters.>, "max_iterations": <Number.
 Optional.
 If specified, overrides the default